Housing Element Document Library

 How Housing Supply Affects Access to Opportunity for Renters.
 This is the companion document to the report above but looks at how current market conditions are affecting the rental housing market.

-Marin County 2019 Homeless Report.
-This presents the results of the last Countywide point-intime survey for unsheltered residents in Marin County.
+Marin County Homeless Report.
+This presents the results of the Countywide point-in-time survey for unsheltered residents in Marin County, which is conducted every two years.

 Impact of Supportive Housing on Neighborhoods.
 This report from the Furman Center in New York looks at the benefits of including supportive services for persons with special needs as a component of new affordable housing development.

 Marin County Homeless Vehicle Count.
-This provides data on the number of persons living in vehicles in Marin County.
+This provides data on the number of persons living in vehicles in Marin County in 2021.

 Marin County Cities Case Management Fund.
-This is a recent application for American Rescue Plan funding to help persons transition out of homelessness by developing sup
+This is an application for American Rescue Plan funding to help persons transition out of homelessness.

-Marin County Analysis of Impediments.
-This is a federally mandated document that looks at impediments to fair housing in the County of Marin, including its incorporated cities.
+Marin County Analysis of Impediments is a federally mandated document that looks at impediments to fair housing in the County of Marin, including its incorporated cities.
 It is the starting point for conversations and strategies to affirmatively further fair housing and end housing discrimination.

-Racial Equity Toolkit.
-This menu of strategies prepared by the Government Alliance on Race and Equity is intended to help cities advance racial equity and opportunity for all through their policies, programs, and operations.
+Racial Equity Toolkit is a menu of strategies prepared by the Government Alliance on Race and Equity, intended to help cities advance racial equity and opportunity for all through their policies, programs, and operations.

-Segregation Data for San Rafael.
-This is a one-page table from the Othering and Belonging Institute at UC Berkeley showing the demographic distribution of San Rafael neighborhoods.
-The results may surprise you.
+Segregation Data for San Rafael is a one-page table from the Othering and Belonging Institute at UC Berkeley showing the demographic distribution of San Rafael neighborhoods in 2020.

-Race Counts.
-This is a link to the Race Counts Advancement Project, which includes data and policy assessments related to race and equity in California, including specific data on housing.
+Race Counts Advancement Project includes data and policy assessments related to race and equity in California, including specific data on housing.

 GARE Communications Guide.
 This publication of the Government Alliance on Race and Equity is aimed at helping local governments improve their communication and messaging on issues related to race and equity and overcome structural racism in their communities.

 Trends in Wealth Holding by Race and Ethnicity.
-This article from the US Federal Reserve looks at disparities on wealth between White and non-White populations related to home ownership.
+This article from the US Federal Reserve looks at disparities in wealth between White and non-White populations related to home ownership.

 Paying an Unfair Price: LGBT People of Color.
 This article looks specifically at the systemic housing challenges of LGBT communities of color.

 Bay Area Advancing Racial Equity.
-This is a PowerPoint presentation on how local governments in the Bay Area can advance racial equity in their language, services, and operations.
+This is a slide presentation on how local governments in the Bay Area can advance racial equity in their language, services, and operations.

 Myths and Facts About Affordable Housing.
 This publication from the State Department of Housing and Community Development dispels common myths about affordable housing, while also providing important facts.